 Update Ubuntu Before SSH Installation

-Before installing SSH, it is crucial to update your Ubuntu system’s package list and upgrade the existing packages.
-This step ensures that your system is up-to-date and prevents potential conflicts during the installation.
+Before installing SSH, update your Ubuntu system’s package list and upgrade existing packages.
+This ensures your system has the latest security patches and prevents potential conflicts during installation.

 sudo apt update && sudo apt upgrade